Marsupilami (2000 TV series)

-Marsupilami is an animated series based on the original Marsupilami comics created by André Franquin.
+The Marsupilamis 117 is an animated series based on the original Marsupilami comics created by André Franquin.
 It was produced by Marsu Productions in association with Marathon Animation (known as Marathon Productions in season 1) for seasons 1–2 and later Samka Productions for seasons 3–5.
 Its first season was simply known as Marsupilami, however the series has been renamed multiple times throughout its run.

 Season 1 (2000)

 The first season of Marsupilami premiered on March 18, 2000, on Canal J. Produced by Cactus Animation, Marathon Production and Marsu Productions.
 Marathon's series is far more faithful to the original Marsupilami comic series than the previous Marsupilami animated works made by Disney (featured in the 1992 series Disney's Raw Toonage and its spin-off), which is no longer in circulation because Disney lost the rights to the character at some point in 1999.

 In this first season, Marsupilami went on adventures alone or with his family (his wife Marsupilamie and their three young, They are a 4-year-old Bibi, Bibu and Bobo).
 For example, in one episode he saved a group of circus animals, got them back to the city and saved the circus from closing.
 In another, he had to go to the city again to save one of his young, captured by their constant enemy, the hunter Bring M. Backalive.